Context

 Well, I've tried to avoid explaining what controlled vocabularies were

-, but now I think it's required so you'll understand my response.
+in the past, but now I think it's required so you'll understand my response.
 Controlled vocabulary is a communications concept that basically says people talking about like things should use the same words.
 Simple, huh?
 And you can see why it would come in handy.

 However, in the library world many thorny issues arise when you're trying to decide which controlled vocabularies to use in your catalog and how to communicate them to your users.
 These complications are some of the reasons why it takes a master's degree to be a librarian.